amandaguglieri/hackinglife/docs/lala.md

 ## Test 5

-#### Question 1: True or False: Unlike RBAC, **Azure Policy is a default-allow-and-explicit-deny system**.
+#### Question 1: True or False: Unlike RBAC, Azure Policy is a default-allow-and-explicit-deny system.

 - No
 - Yes (Correct)

 A few key differences between Azure Policy and RBAC exist.
 RBAC focuses on user actions at different scopes.
 You might be added to the contributor role for a resource group, allowing you to make changes to that resource group.
 Azure Policy focuses on resource properties during deployment and for already-existing resources.
 Azure Policy controls properties such as the types or locations of resources.
-Unlike RBAC, **Azure Policy is a default-allow-and-explicit-deny system**.
+Unlike RBAC, Azure Policy is a default-allow-and-explicit-deny system.

 RBAC and Polices in Azure play a vital role in a governance strategy.
 While different, they both work together to ensure organizational business rules are followed be ensuring proper access and resource creation guidelines are met.